-Policy No. 137

-KEYSTON E OAKS SCHOOL DISTRICT Section PUPILS

-Poli Title HOME EDU JCATION
+Title HOME EDUCATION

-Gui de Sol Adopted AUGUST 21 1, 1989

-SCHOOLS Last Revised J UNE 30, 20 20
+Last Revised JUNE 30, 2020

-POLICY NO HOME EDUC

-Section 1 Authority

-Home education programs for studer age residing in the school district sha accordance with state law and regula all be conducted SC 1327, 1327.1 22 PA Code 11.31a

-Section 2 Definitions

-Appropriate Education - a program the required subjects for the time req the student demonstrates sustained p program. uired by law an d in which SC 1327.1

-Hearing examiner - shall not be an of the Department of Education or of intermediate unit of residence of the program. f the school dist rict or

-Home education program - a progr compliance with the law by the perso home education program shall not be school under the provisions of law. on in parental re elation.
-A

-Supervisor - the person in parental if for providing instruction, provided the school diploma or its equivalent.
+POLICY NO. 137 HOME EDUCATION Section 1 Authority Home education programs for students of compulsory school age residing in the school district shall be conducted in accordance with state law and regulations.
+SC 1327, 1327.1 22 PA Code 11.31a Section 2 Definitions Appropriate Education - a program consisting of instruction in the required subjects for the time required by law and in which the student demonstrates sustained progress in the overall program.
+SC 1327.1 Hearing examiner - shall not be an officer, employee or agent of the Department of Education or of the school district or intermediate unit of residence of the child in the home education program.
+Home education program - a program conducted in compliance with the law by the person in parental relation.
+A home education program shall not be considered a nonpublic school under the provisions of law.
+Supervisor - the person in parental relation who is responsible for providing instruction, provided that such person has a high school diploma or its equivalent.

 POLICY NO. 137 HOME EDUCATION Section 3 Delegation of Responsibility The Superintendent or designee shall develop and distribute administrative regulations for registering and monitoring home education programs.
 Section 4 Guidelines Notarized Affidavit Prior to the commencement of the home education program, and annually thereafter on August 1, the person in parental relation must file a notarized affidavit with the Superintendent setting forth the information required by law.
 SC 1327.1 Unsworn Declaration In the event that the person in parental relations does not file a notarized affidavit, an unsworn declaration may be signed by the person in parental relations; however, unsworn declarations do not need to be notarized but instead, are governed under perjury statutes.
 Instructional Program The instructional program for home education students shall include such courses as required by law.
 SC 1327.1 Loan of Instructional Materials At the request of the supervisor, the District shall lend to the home education program copies of the school's planned courses, textbooks and curriculum materials corresponding to the student's grade level.
-SC 1327.1 Student Portfolio and Evaluations For each student participating in the home education program, the supervisor shall: SC 1327.1 1.
-Maintain a portfolio of records and materials.
+SC 1327.1 Student Portfolio and Evaluations For each student participating in the home education program, the supervisor shall: SC 1327.1 Maintain a portfolio of records and materials.
 2. Provide an annual written evaluation of the student's